sirupsen/vim-execrus/README.md

 Conflicts are resolved by the priority system.
 In this case, `Ruby Gemfile` has a higher priority (2 > 1), and thus it is run instead.

+### Structure

+All plugins are stored in `ftplugin/`, ordered by filetypes.
+When you open a file in Vim, all files matching `ftplugin/<filetype>*` are loaded.
+Thus subdirectories can be used to structure the project further.
+If a subdirectory is created for a filetype, then `ftplugin/<filetype>.vim` will still exist and abuse that it will be the first file being loaded.
+Thus it is responsible for things like:

+* Settings up the environment by calling `call g:InitializeExecrusEnvironment()`.
+* Declare shared functions

+The documentation for each filetype is found at `ftplugin/<filetype>/README.md`.
+If the number of plugins for the filetype is small, see `ftplugin/<filetype>.vim`.

 ### Functions

 Execrus shall not limit you.
 Therefore the execution command (`exec`) and